MitchellTesla/timechain/README.md

   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />
 </p>

-Live Bitcoin Network Analysis API Dashboard and Developer Database for Bitcoin-core and integrations. for quick access use the livebitcoindata.com link under the About section.
+Live Bitcoin Network Analysis API Dashboard and Developer Database for Bitcoin-core integrations.

+For quick access use the website link livebitcoindata.com in the About section.

 The repository is for reference purposes and is set up as an example for other cryptocurrencies.
-It also serves as a database/library for bitcoin-core integrations research and development for programmers.

 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />
 </p>
+It also serves as a database/library for bitcoin-core integrations research and development for programmers.

-Apache License
+# Apache License
                            Version 2.0, January 2004
                         http://www.apache.org/licenses/